bdoring/g66-pokemon-node/README.md

 ## Overview

 **Pokemón Node** is an app where a user can manage trainers and their corresponding Pokemón to battle in a gym.
-Users should be able to CREATE, READ, UPDATE, and DELETE Pokemón, as well as assign Pokemón to the gym (details below).
+Users are be able to CREATE, READ, UPDATE, and DELETE Pokemón, as well as assign Pokemón to the gym (details below).

 ## INSTRUCTIONS: